When you have room for storage, it’s easy to take it for granted.

 1. Toy Storage Ideas

-A toy box is the traditional solution to storing children’s toys, but sometimes those can lead to messes too, as your kids take out every toy in search of the one they want.
+A toy box is a traditional solution to storing children’s toys, but sometimes those can lead to messes too, as your kids take out every toy in search of the one they want.
 If you want to provide an easily organizable space, try these less-traditional methods:

 Removable bins allow you or your child to assign a place for their things.
 Stuffed animals in one, craft supplies in another.